 Vape pens are unobtrusive and can go virtually undetected if privacy is something that’s a consideration for you.
 Given how quickly they’re absorbed, you should feel the effects of CBD fairly immediately, allowing you to get on with your life, enhanced by all the benefits CBD has to offer.

 The more complicated the device, the fewer effects you will get.
-Instead, choose the small Aspire Cobble or an Ex Blank with a V2 Battery convenient for using CBD on the go.
+Instead, choose a convenient small CBD vape kit with an Ex Blank and a V2 Battery for using CBD on the go.

 If you have chronic pain or illness, we absolutely recommend using the Power Cig.
 With having to vape more frequently in the day, this e-cigarette is perfect for vaping continuously as it doesn't require stand-alone charging.
-Simple plug it in via USB and get as much CBD into your system as you need.
+Simply plug the Poer Cig in to a USB port or a USB adapter and get as much CBD into your system as you need & no battery recharging is ever required.